-Also, there are 87 calories per ounce, 3.5 grams of protein per ounce, and 544 mg sodium per ounce.
+Also, there are 87 calories per ounce, 3.5 grams of protein per ounce, and 544 mg of sodium per ounce.

 13. Macaroni and Cheese

-If your favorite meals aren’t on our list, you’ll be happy to know that macaroni and cheese are also great food to have in your vehicle.
+If your favorite meals aren’t on our list, you’ll be happy to know that macaroni and cheese are also a great food to have in your vehicle.
 Mac and cheese is a tasty and easy-to-make recipe.

 It’s also a long-lasting snack that’s quite filling and calorie-dense.
 But it’s another meal that needs boiling water to prepare.
 The calorie count per ounce is 108.

 14. Instant Coffee

 Given the amount of energy required in a bugout situation, you’ll need all the energy boosters you can acquire.

 Unlike ground coffee, which has a short shelf life, you can keep an instant coffee for twenty years without going bad.